 But it’s clear that much of what is new is also false or harmful, whether new ideas, culture, moral values, or teaching.
 Many who are obsessed with the new have ruined their lives, their families, and the lives of others.
 Political leaders who follow extreme progressive ideologies and have gained access to power have been known to ruin whole communities, and on rare occasion whole nations.

-There are also Christians who reject anything that is labeled “tradition.”
-Some people claim that they don’t need anything from the past because they are being led by the Spirit.
-This is equally foolish.
-Many traditional beliefs are in fact central to the Christian faith, and can’t be discarded without rejecting Christ himself.
+There are some Christians who reject anything that is labeled “tradition.”
+They claim that they don’t need anything from the past because they are being led by the Spirit.
+This is foolish.
+Many traditional beliefs are in fact central to the Christian faith and can’t be discarded without rejecting Christ himself.
 The Christian faith—the gospel message itself— is based on history: the incarnation, the virgin birth, and the death and resurrection of Christ.

-All Christians need to humbly accept the fact that we are fallible and our spiritual eyesight is imperfect.
-Entrenching ourselves into church dogma or a specific theology can negatively effect our individual spiritual lives, the life of the church, and our witness to the world.
-Of course God’s Word doesn’t change: “His Word endures forever.”
-It’s our understanding of it — our interpretation—that can change.
+All Christians need to humbly accept the fact that we are fallible, and our spiritual eyesight is imperfect.
+Entrenching ourselves into church dogma, a specific theology, or a new cultural movement can negatively affect our individual spiritual lives, the life of the church, and our witness to the world.
+Of course, God’s Word doesn’t change: “His Word endures forever.”
+It’s our understanding of it—our interpretation—that can change.

 We need to maintain a healthy dialog in the Church with regards to popular or new beliefs.
 Our discourse should be in humility and love, respecting the views of others, however much we may disagree.
-Above all, Christ should be the center.
+Above all, Christ should be the center and Scripture our guide.

 New Wine in the Church